Chocolate Raspberry Cream

-Raw cacao is a great combination as it contains high levels of flavanol anti-oxidants such as ECGC.
+Raw cacao is a great combination as it contains high levels of flavanol anti-oxidants such as EGCG.
 Cacao contains theobromide which helps improve circulation to the brain for high level performance.
 Cacao has been shown to benefit the bodies microbiome and support the development of healthy microbial species in the gut.

 Turmeric is a master anti-inflammatory compound that has the ability to stop the very challenging Nf-Kb and TNF-alpha inflammatory pathways that are known for accelerating the aging process.
-The curcuminoid anti-oxidants in turmeric are best absorbed when it is combined with good fats (coconut in this case) and black pepper.
-Black pepper contains peperine which enhances the absorbtion of many herbal compounds including the curcuminoids.
+The curcuminoid antioxidants in turmeric are best absorbed when it is combined with good fats (coconut in this case) and black pepper.
+Black pepper contains peperine which enhances the absorption of many herbal compounds including the curcuminoids.
 Just a small amount will go along way.

 Add stevia to improve the flavor.
 Remember stevia is 100 times sweeter than sugar so you shouldn’t need much.
 I prefer a vanilla flavored liquid stevia.
 A pinch of pink salts provides trace minerals and helps to enhance the stevia flavor and minimize any unwanted after-taste.

 Choose the protein powder you enjoy most that is best suited for your body.
-I love organic bone broth collagen protein for its ability to provide amino acids that support the gut, skin, joints, bones and immune system.
+I love bone broth power protein for its ability to provide amino acids that support the gut, skin, joints, bones and immune system.
 However, some individuals will want a vegan based protein powder.